-Due to budget cuts and other economic issues 92% of all K9 units are run solely on donations.
-In almost all cases, the handlers must personally pay for their K9 partner’s needs which includes medical, food, grooming, training, yearly certifications, and K9 safety equipment such as K9 protective vests, K9 First Aid kits, K9 cooling vests, K9 vehicle heat alarms, etc. Most people assume that because the K9 is an officer of the agency then the K9 must therefore get all the equipment it needs to be protected and that the agency pays for all its expenses.
+Due to budget cuts and other economic issues, 92% of all K9 units are run solely on donations.
+In almost all cases, the handlers must personally pay for their K9 partner’s needs which include medical, food, grooming, training, yearly certifications, and K9 safety equipment such as K9 protective vests, K9 first aid kits, K9 cooling vests, K9 vehicle heat alarms, etc. Most people assume that because the K9 is an officer of the agency then the K9 must therefore get all the equipment it needs to be protected, and that the agency pays for all its expenses.
 This assumption is entirely false.

 Many agencies cannot accept direct donations from the public, businesses, or even private resources.

 We quickly saw the gaps these K9 units face and found that there is no other nationwide non-profit organization in existence that is working to provide the range of protective K9 equipment items or the superior level of quality protective equipment items these K9s need across the country.

 We believe all Law Enforcement, Fire, Search & Rescue, and Military K9s should be afforded the same lifesaving protection as their human partners.
 These highly trained K9s dutifully protect and serve us every day, and we believe they should be protected in return.